 P2G: Power to gas.
 Technology that uses electricity to produce hydrogen (Power to Hydrogen - P2H2) by splitting water into oxygen and hydrogen (electrolysis).
-The hydrogen produced can then be combined with $CO_2$ to obtain synthetic methane (Power to Methane - P2CH4).
+The hydrogen produced can then be combined with CO_2 to obtain synthetic methane (Power to Methane - P2CH4) or can be converted to other energy carriers like for example synthetic ammonia (P2NH3)